Back to Blog

 Step 5: Clean Your Database

-WordPress databases accumulate junk:
+WordPress databases accumulate junk over time:

-• Post revisions (every save creates one)
+• Post revisions (every save creates one, and they stack up forever)

-• Spam comments
+• Spam comments even if you don't approve them

 • Expired transients

-• Orphaned metadata
+• Orphaned metadata from deleted plugins

 Clean it up: